samitha9125/take-home/README.md

 ## Assumptions Made

 1. All item objects follow the same schema (i.e: No missing attributes) as in the initial object of the data.json.
-2. Duplications of companies in the same category are intentional.
+2. Assumed the duplications of companies in the same category are intentional.
 So did not merge them to a single company entry.
 3. Some of the icons returns from the API (json-server) are not accessible and did not use a default image.
 Image url returns "NoSuchKey" error.
 4. Kept the card height as fixed as per the design.
 So, content will be scrollable if it exceeds the height.
 5. Only companies were sorted in ascending order.
 Did not sort industries.